ismasan/steppe/README.md

 #### Header schema order matters

-Like most things in Steppe, query schemas are registered as steps in a pipeline, so the order of registration matters.
+Like most things in Steppe, header schemas are registered as steps in a pipeline, so the order of registration matters.

 ```ruby
 # No header schema coercion yet, the header is a string here.